renegadebio/renegade-labdevice/README.md

 ## HID/keyboard scanner dependencies

-If you're using this with a USB barcode scanner that pretends to be a USB keyboard (most hand-held type USB barcode scanners are like this) then you might need:
+If you're using this with a USB barcode scanner that pretends to be a USB keyboard (most hand-held type USB barcode scanners are like this) then you will need:

 ```
 sudo apt install build-essential git libusb-1.0-0 libusb-1.0-0-dev
 ```

-# Generate key pair
+and you will need to manually install the npm `node-hid` package by running this command from within this directory:

 ```
-cd /home/renegade/renegade-labdevice # ensure you are in the app directory
-ssh-keygen -t rsa -f mykey -N ""
+npm install node-hid
 ```

 # Setup